 Length: 7 inches.

-- Distinctive Markings: Head crest, black eye mask, red tips on wings, yellow at end of tail and pale yellow belly.
-Male and female look alike.
+Distinctive Markings: Head crest, black eye mask, red wing tips, yellow tail tip and pale yellow belly.